 Cron is a linux service.
 To see your crons you can use

-crontab -l (list) and for editing it you can use
+crontab -l (list) and for editing them you can use

-crontab -e (edit) which will open the cron files with a special editor and will load your inserted crons (if they are correct) after wards.
+crontab -e (edit) which will open the cron files with a special editor and will validate and then load your crons after you are finished.

 The files will be saved at

 # cat /var/spool/cron/tabs/jadi # DO NOT EDIT THIS FILE - edit the master and reinstall. # (/tmp/crontab.khObLu installed on Thu Oct 29 22:04:43 2023) # (Cronie version 4.2) * * * * * date >> /tmp/date.cron.txt

 never edit these files directly; Use

 /etc/crontab.
 This looks like a normal user file opened with